joyqxia/bomb-defuse-game/README.md

 * Hand-drawn graphic assets (Background and sprite sheets in .bmp)
 * Audio files (in **.wav** and **.mif**)

-This allows users to download and play the game without exposing the code or logic to future students.
+This allows users to download and play the game (as well as view the assets) without exposing the code or logic to future students.

 ---